confluentinc/operator-earlyaccess/ccloud-integration/README.rst

 Provide authentication credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Confluent Cloud provides an user and API key for both Kafka and Schema Registry.
+You'll need to get these, and configure Confluent Operator to use them to configure Connect and KsqlDB to connect.

 #.
 Create a Kubernetes secret object for Confluent Cloud Kafka access.

    This secret object contains file based properties.
 These files are in the